Clarity logoClarity logoClarity

 The FBAR requirement dates back to the Bank Secrecy Act (BSA) of 1970, one of the earliest pieces of U.S. legislation aimed at combating money laundering, tax evasion, and other financial crimes.
 The BSA authorized the Treasury Department to require financial institutions and individuals to keep records and file reports that would be useful in criminal, tax, and regulatory investigations.

 For decades, the FBAR was a little-known requirement that was rarely enforced.
 The reporting threshold of $10,000; set in 1970 — has never been adjusted for inflation.
-In today's dollars, $10,000 from 1970 would be worth over $80,000, which gives some perspective on how many more people the requirement now captures.
+That $10,000 would be worth over $80,000 in 2025 dollars, which gives some perspective on how many more people the requirement now captures.

-Enforcement changed dramatically after September 11, 2001.
+Enforcement shifted materially after September 11, 2001.
 The USA PATRIOT Act of 2001 expanded the BSA's scope and gave regulators new tools to detect terrorist financing and money laundering.
 In 2003, the Treasury Department delegated FBAR enforcement authority to the IRS, which had the resources and expertise to pursue individual taxpayers.

 The UBS scandal of 2008-2009 was a turning point.
 When Swiss bank UBS admitted to helping over 19,000 American clients hide assets from the IRS, the government launched the Offshore Voluntary Disclosure Program (OVDP) and aggressively pursued FBAR penalties.
 Suddenly, a form that most Americans had never heard of became front-page news.
 The OVDP collected billions of dollars in back taxes, penalties, and interest, and the IRS made clear that FBAR enforcement was a permanent priority.